Flying RC planes is a great way to get outside and enjoy yourself with the kids, but knowing which plane to choose is difficult.

 However, if you have a teen who is patient or has some previous RC plane experience, this model is extremely fun to fly and reaches incredible speeds.

-Because the MIG-15 can achieve speeds of up to 130mph, it is relatively easy for a newbie to feel like they are losing control of the plane.
+Because the T-28 Trojan can achieve faster speeds, it is relatively easy for a newbie to feel like they are losing control of the plane.
 This can cause a lot of frustration and put your budding flyer off of their new hobby.

 - Exceptionally cool styling.